logicmoo/tuProlog/README.md

 tuProlog is a light-weight Prolog system for distributed applications and infrastructures, intentionally designed around a minimal core (containing only the most essential properties of a Prolog engine), to be later configured by (statically and dynamically) loading/unloading libraries of predicates. tuProlog also natively supports multi-paradigm programming, providing a clean, seamless integration model between Prolog and mainstream object-oriented languages -- namely Java, for tuProlog Java version, and any .NET-based language (C#, F#..), for tuProlog .NET version.
 It is also easily deployable, just requiring the presence of a Java/CLR virtual machine and an invocation upon a single self-contained archive file.
 Interoperability is further developed along the two main lines of Internet standard patterns and coordination models.

-**Current version: tuProlog 3.0.1 (released on September 8, 2015)**
+**Current version: tuProlog 3.1.0 (released on November 18, 2016)**

 ## **Highlights** ##

-The big news is the introduction of the new_lambda/3 predicate, which brings the power of Java 8 lambda expressions to the tuProlog world.
-Since lambdas require Java 8, the minimum platform for tuProlog 3 is now Java 8 *with JDK* (not just a pure JRE): users not interested in the new_lambda/3 predicate, however, can go for a standard JRE, as usual.
+The minimum platform for tuProlog 3 is Java 8 *with JDK* (not just a pure JRE): users not interested in the new_lambda/3 predicate, however, can go for a standard JRE, as usual.
 Accordingly, this version is currently released for Java SE and .NET platforms only, since Java 8 support in not available in Android 4.4 -- we are waiting for Android 5.
 For similar reasons, the Eclipse plugin is under an extensive refactoring, and will not be available for a while

 tuProlog 2.9.2 is intended to be the last stable version supporting Java 7.

 ### **New features**###
-* support for lambda expressions;
+This version aims to provide a stable environment
+* completing the pending bugfixes, with special regards to the old annoying bugs regarding the behaviour of setof, bagof;
-* Java8-style lambdas are also supported in the .NET;
+* improving the editor in the Java/.NET GUI.
-* old-fashioned JavaLibrary has been replaced by a more modern OOLibrary, with new, non "Java-prone" predicate names; however, the old JavaLibrary remains available for backward compatibility.

 ### **Download** ###
 All tuProlog versions are now available from this site except for the Eclipse plugin which must be downloaded and installed directly from the Eclipse Update Manager - see detailed instructions.

+Java: tuProlog 3.1.0 (zip) (requires Java 8)
 Java: tuProlog 3.0.1 (zip) (requires Java 8)
 Java: tuProlog 2.9.2 (zip) (requires Java 7) .NET:tuProlog 3.0.0-NET (zip) (requires .NET framework 4)